go-kitchen/esearch-client-go/README.md

 # esearch-client-go

 An easy-to-use ElasticSearch ORM for Go, designed to simplify database operations and enhance developer productivity.
-ElasticGo ORM provides a developer-friendly interface for interacting with ElasticSearch, allowing you to focus on building your application without getting bogged down by the complexities of managing ElasticSearch queries and configurations.
+The `esearch-client-go` provides a developer-friendly interface for interacting with ElasticSearch, allowing you to focus on building your application without getting bogged down by the complexities of managing ElasticSearch queries and configurations.

 ## Feature
 - Initiation of the Client to connect the ElasticSearch server/cluster